TonBitSec/ton-ctf-easy-ecc/README.md

 # 🚚 Jetton Implementation Template by Howard
+#
+😘

-This project is targeting to provide a template for the Jetton Implementation.
-It's a good start point for the developer to start the Jetton Implementation.
+This project istargeting to provide a template for the Jetton Implementation.
+It's a good start point for the developer to start the JettonImplementation.

 ### Usage